matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 #### Exception chaining and nested stacktraces

-- Exception chaining happens when a piece of code catches an exception, and then creates and throws a new one, passing the first as the cause
+- Exception chaining happens when a piece of code catches an exception, and then creates and throws a new one, passing the first as the cause.

 ```java
 public class Test {